The ATLAS Virtual Research Assistant: Real/Galactic Scoring

 \subsubsection{{\sc Sherlock} cross-matching}

 Finally we also record features relating to cross-matching with astrophysical catalogs.
+This cross-matching is already performed upstream with {\sc Sherlock} \citep{Young_sherlock_2023}, which is a contextual classifier that uses boosted decisions trees to perform rapid cross-matching to existing astrophysical catalogues for transient surveys used in ATLAS and the Lasair data broker \citep{lasair}.
+It adds features to the data stream related to host/source cross-matching (such as angular distance, redshift), as well as a classification based on the features in the cross-match.

-This cross-matching is already performed upstream with {\sc Sherlock} and we use four of these pre-calculated features: the logged separation in arcseconds to the cross-matched source ({\tt log10\_sep\_arcsec}), the spectroscopic redshift ({\tt z}) , the photometric redshift {\tt (photoz}), and finally the CV (Cataclysmic Variable) flag.
+For our purposes we use four of these pre-calculated features: the logged separation in arcseconds to the cross-matched source ({\tt log10\_sep\_arcsec}), the spectroscopic redshift ({\tt z}) , the photometric redshift {\tt (photoz}), and finally the CV (Cataclysmic Variable) flag.
+This flag indicates that a known classified source is within 0.5 arcsec of our transient candidate.

-In this final version of the VRA we do not use the other {\sc Sherlock} flags because they induce confusion into the models (see Figures \ref{fig:permpinp_day1} and \ref{fig:permpinp_dayN}).
+In this final version of the VRA we do not use the SN (suspected supernova), ORPHAN (no host), NT (nuclear transient) or UNCLEAR {\sc Sherlock} flags because they induce confusion into the models (see Figures \ref{fig:permpinp_day1} and \ref{fig:permpinp_dayN}).
 That is due in part to the fact that many Galactic stars are tagged as extended sources in some catalogs, leading both {\sc Sherlock} and our models to confuse galactic transients with potential supernovae.